-We've got your failure to diagnose claim covered
+We've got your Failure to Diagnose Eye Conditions and Diseases Claim covered

 Being one of the most fragile and important organs of our body, it is crucial that the eye is looked after correctly, and any problems or conditions are diagnosed as soon as possible to prevent any other issues arising further down the line.

 If a medical professional fails to diagnose an eye condition early enough, this can have severe ramifications for the health of your eye in the future potentially even permanent blindness.
 This responsibility may fall to your General Practitioner, optician, or an eye specialist if you have been referred to one.
 If you feel that a delay or failure to diagnose has left you with further problems, you may be eligible to make a claim.

 - Sun damage

 - Detachment of the retina